hacs/documentation/documentation/basic/my.md

 1. Start by going to https://my.home-assistant.io/create-link/?redirect=hacs_repository
 1. Fill inn the filelds on that page to generate your my link.
     1. "Category" is only needed for custom repositories
-1. Copy the URL or snippets you want for your link.
+1. Copy the URL or snippets you want for your my link.

 Example for hacs/integration: